abhisheksrivastava08/Loan-Creditworthiness-Classification/README.md

 # Loan-Creditwothiness-Classification
-To investigate leading factors to good or bad loan,Make predictions if the customer is creditworthy based on the given factors
+To investigate leading factors to good or bad loan.
+Make predictions if the customer is creditworthy based on the given data.